URLSession in Swift: The Essential Guide [with Examples]

-When you need to download or upload data, URLSession is the solution.
+When you need to download or upload data in Swift, the URLSession class is the solution you should reach for.

 • Handle authentication, cookies, and caching.